21bshwjt/pki-polaris/README.md

 **Certificate expiry monitoring is a CRITICAL.
 Create beautiful Dashboard without write any HTML Code & grant access by using AD security group to access those pages**.

-- Polaris is a micro-framework to build the Wep API/s; simmilar like Flash (Python) but Polaris is having very minimum feathers & that is worked with PowerShell.
+- Polaris is a micro-framework to build the Wep API/s; similar like Flash (Python) but Polaris is having very minimum feathers & that is worked with PowerShell.
 Polaris Page can be restricted by Active Directory security group & APIs can be publish using SSL for security.

 ## Prerequisites